Master of Arts in Psychology

 Concentration in Industrial/Organizational Psychology (12 semester hours)

-The concentration in I/O psychology explores psychological topics related to organizational and workplace settings including, among others: motivation, organizational culture, leadership, and workplace assessment.
+The concentration in Industrial/Organizational Psychology explores psychological topics related to organizational and workplace settings including, among others: motivation, organizational culture, leadership, and workplace assessment.

 Objectives